 Endocrine disrupters can disrupt the normal functioning of these chemical messengers by blocking them from binding to receptors or by taking their place.
 This can alter hormone levels, stop or increase the production of hormones or change the way hormones move throughout your body.

 Based on the research I’ve read over the years my conclusion is there is no such thing as safe plastic for use in food and beverage containers and small appliances.
-Check out the articles in this section for solutions to help you avoid plastic and reduce your exposure to endocrine disruptors.
+Although avoiding plastic takes a bit of effort, you can reduce your exposure to plastic chemicals.